-Interpol reports show an alarming rate in cyber attacks during COVID-19.
+Interpol reports show an alarming rate in cyber attacks demonstrating COVID-19 impact on small and medium sized business category.
 Cybercriminals exploit the fear and uncertainty factors caused by the unstable economic situation due to the pandemic.
 This goes without saying that we shall see more sophisticated and newer ways of cyber attacks.

-Our aim with this article or upcoming guides (practical tips, no product to do blogs) is to help organisations improve on cyber security quicker and at low cost.
+Our aim with this cyber security checklist for small businesses is to help organisations without big spend product approach.
 Although not all the following tips would be a breeze, a strategic plan with carefully selected actions would make tangible differences in the medium to long term timescales.
-This article also covers five steps recommended in NCSC small business guide to cybersecurity.

-Learn our top ten tips on how to secure your business and prevent the most common cyber attacks.
-These are sure to boost your business’ profile without spending a lot on products.
+Learn our top tips on how to secure your small business and prevent the most common cyber attacks.

 0. Less is More